Running for National Office

 - If not further questions are needed after the question and answer period, the Assembly votes and the new officer is announced.

 If your Chapter is interested in producing FORUM, you’ll need to select an editor in chief candidate to present your bid to the current National Committee at the National Assembly.
-Intent-to-bid forms (Word or PDF) are due the same time as candidate nomination forms and have full details about bidding requirements.
+Please refer to the National Assembly website for the deadline and application.
 The publications editor in chief serves a one-year term, starting June 1 and ending May 31 of the following year.

 To run for National President, you must be a member of the National Committee.
 If one or zero members of the National Committee wish to run for President, then candidacy opens to all PRSSA members.
 In this situation, information about running for President will be provided to all members.
 The President serves one-year and the following year as the Immediate Past President.
 Each term starts June 1 and ends May 31 of the following year.